-- 1. conducting research and proposing recommendations on the strategies of long-term development of the Company; - conducting research and proposing recommendations on the significant investment and financing proposal, the significant capital operations and asset operation projects which are subject to approval of the Board as required by the Articles of Association; - 3. conducting research and proposing recommendations on other material matters that affect the Company's development; and - 4. other matters authorised by the Board.
+- conducting research and proposing recommendations on the strategies of long-term development of the Company; - conducting research and proposing recommendations on the significant investment and financing proposal, the significant capital operations and asset operation projects which are subject to approval of the Board as required by the Articles of Association; - conducting research and proposing recommendations on other material matters that affect the Company's development; and - 4. other matters authorised by the Board.

-During the Year, the Strategic Committee convened two meetings chaired by the chairman of the committee.
+During the Year, the Strategic Committee convened one meeting chaired by the chairman of the committee.
 The record of attendance of each member of the committee is set out below:

 Number of meetings Attendance Of which: attendance by proxy

-Jiang Guipeng (Chairman) 2 1 (0)
+Jiang Guipeng (Chairman) 1 1 (0)

-Long Yi 2 2 (0)
+Long Yi 1 1 (0)

-Li Guanghui 2 2 (0)
+Li Guanghui 1 1 (0)

-Weng Zhanbin (resigned on 24 March 2023) 2 1 (0)